ZhgChg.Li

 type: string

-# Triggerer's Email
+# Email of the triggerer

 AUTHOR: